 Ceramic braces are more expensive than regular metal braces, and not available on the NHS so you will need to go for private treatment if you want them.
 Treatment time is a little shorter than traditional braces but not by much.

 While ceramic braces are made to be less visible, they are still more noticeable than clear aligners.
 For a less noticeable approach consider a clear aligner like Invisalign.
-Invisalign is near invisible when worn, and as you can remove it eating is more comfortable.
+Invisalign aligners are near invisible when worn, and as they are removable, eating is more comfortable.

 PubMed.gov: Ceramic brackets.
 Consulted 14th February 2022.